jean-roland/LCSF_Generator/index.md

 It will fully generate the descriptor and bridge files but only build a template for the main files as it cannot produce application code.

 If you already wrote application code for the protocol, you can import it through the _Import Desc_ buttons, the code will be included in the next generation.
 It will only accept files named "protocolName_Main.c".

+## About Code Importation

+The code importation feature relies heavily on its internal model of a protocol main source file to extract useful information.
+This means that heavy modification of this file formatting (sections names mainly) might yield unpredicted behaviour when importing and generating code with it.